 Another positive aspect of cloud computing is related to energy.
 The current rate of growth of IT infrastructure raises the spectre of an alarming shortage of energy as it is quite unsustainable in the long run.
 On the other hand, running a CRM system in the cloud is much more efficient and consumes considerably lesser amounts of energy.
 Cloud also facilitates better and quicker responses, agility, mobility and seamless communication.
 This has led to the concept of BYOD (Bring Your Own Device) becoming very popular.
 BYOD is part of a growing trend which encourages employees to work on the device of their choice, leading to increased productivity and reduced costs for small and medium-sized businesses.

-Not withstanding the growing popularity of the cloud, there are many concerns regarding the security and reliability of the cloud-based systems.
+Notwithstanding the growing popularity of the cloud, there are many concerns regarding the security and reliability of the cloud-based systems.
 For this reason, it is important for companies to recognise the differences between public cloud and private cloud.
 Public clouds store resources at an off-site cloud provider’s facilities, while private clouds rely solely on virtual private networks (VPNs).
 Since private clouds are more secure and offer a greater degree of control, this might be more suited for storing sensitive information such as customer data.

 The marketplace is becoming crowded with a growing number of vendors, each offering their own versions of the cloud.
 This makes it very confusing for a beginner to evaluate the multitude of cloud options and select the right fit.
 To solve this conundrum, some basic guidelines should be followed.
 While selecting a vendor, the degree of flexibility should weigh on the top of the mind for the firm.
 Whether the capacity can be increased, whether it is possible to move from a public cloud to a private cloud in the future, are some of the questions that need to be asked right away.
 Ultimately, there is an inevitable trade-off between future flexibility, functionality and costs while selecting the right cloud provider and solution.

 The future of small and medium businesses (SMB) in the cloud computing landscape will be marked by a change from SaaS to PaaS or IaaS as the primary model.
 Cloud computing makes it possible for firms to engage in real-time analytics and help them become more competitive and proactive in their approach.
-Nowadays, many business relationships begin their journey in the Internet, through web searches, Facebook pages and other sites.
+Nowadays, many business relationships begin their journey on the Internet, through web searches, Facebook pages and other sites.
 The inherent flexibility through internet hosting allows SMBs to grow much faster and at cheaper costs as a major chunk of money which goes into upgrading physical services and assets can now be diverted to other, more vital business functions.

 There is no need for a centralized office space as all the employees need is a laptop and an internet connection and hence helps in optimizing operations.
 A major fear that CRM requires complex installation is no longer true, as cloud-based CRM can be up and running in no time.
 Deployment of CRM in cloud facilitates easier social integration and communicating with customers through them, creating CRM logic and tracking of data.
 Cloud CRM is used to host the customer relationship management data, while social CRM incorporates social media and networking into relationship management.
 With the integration of cloud CRM and social CRM with the right tools, it is possible to obtain the best results.